-I ran a little giveaway on my blog a few years ago, for some beautiful adult colouring books.
+I ran a little giveaway on The Listed Home a few years ago, for some beautiful adult colouring books.
 The response was really fantastic and there was so much interest in them.
 Plus it uncovered a common theme, which ran throughout most of the comments I received.
 Namely, how everyone really enjoyed colouring in but hadn’t done it for years.
 How it was lovely to do things to improve mental health.

-One comment in particular really resonated with me and got me thinking.
+One comment in particular resonated with me and got me thinking.

 My reader, Natalia, said;

 ‘I was thinking of colouring as of something that kids would do but who cares what age we are?
 If we enjoy it, we should do it more often!’

 And it made me think.
 When is it we stop doing childish things in favour of being more ‘adult’?

 Quick View of What You'll Find on This Page

 Why (and when) do we stop doing lovely, simple, enjoyable things?

 Perhaps if more adults took up childish pastimes — jigsaws, building Lego, colouring in, playing board games, making pom-poms — ‘adulting’ might be a little easier; the world might be a gentler, nicer place.

 It made me think of the bible passage — 1 Corinthians 13:11.